yumileroy/onemanga/README.md

 	z for downloading manga in cbz (zip)
 	7 for downloading manga in cb7 (7zip)
-	t for downloading manga in cbt (tar) s for searching OneManga for defined keyword f for specifying a custom log filename, same with o except with a custom log filename c for specifying chapters to download (etc -c 1-52 for Chapters 1 to 52)
+	t for downloading manga in cbt (tar) p for checking prerequisites required to run onemanga s for searching OneManga for defined keyword f for specifying a custom log filename, same with o except with a custom log filename c for specifying chapters to download (etc -c 1-52 for Chapters 1 to 52)